truthcoin/www.truthcoin.info/_posts/2018-03-20-gigachain.md

 If the exchange rate increased by three orders of magnitude, from $10 thousand to $10 million, it would imply that Bitcoin had displaced just about all of the fiat currency in existence.

-But hey, a guy can dream, so let us have the fee fall by three orders of magnitude[^n] over 10 years.
+But hey, a guy can dream, so let us have the fee fall by three orders of magnitude[^3] over 10 years.

-[n]: It is possible to charge a fractional satoshi/byte rate -- we'd simply round up to the nearest satoshi.
+[3]: It is possible to charge a fractional satoshi/byte rate -- we'd simply round up to the nearest satoshi.
 At 0.00041 sat/byte, a 500 byte txn would cost 0.205 satoshis, which we would need to round up to 1 satoshi.
 It takes 100 million satoshis to make up a whole BTC, so even at a price of $10,000,000/BTC, one satoshi is a mere ten cents.

     "Three orders of magnitude" is 10^-3
     "10 years" is 120 months